 One economist goes even further.
 Société Générale’s Albert Edwards expects the Fed not only to lower interest rates into negative territory but also to print money and give it directly to the people to combat the next recession.

 So, with the Fed banks praising negative interest rates, the possibility is real that we’ll actually see such rates.

 If the Fed goes all the way and drops interest rates below zero, you would lose the value of any amount you hold in cash, and you would earn more money holding gold (interest rates don’t impact your gold holdings).

 And sophisticated investors are seeing this.
 Recently, the gold price has been rising: it’s been trading at a 14-month high.
-Central banks, undoubtedly the most sophisticated investors around, are buying up gold at the fastest pace since World War II.
+Central banks, undoubtedly the most sophisticated investors around, are buying up gold.
+In fact, they’re causing the purchasing rate of gold to skyrocket—central banks are buying at the fastest pace since World War II.

 In other words: central banks, who control currency printing, are betting on gold and its 5,000-year history as the safe-haven asset.

 So, that’s the first reason we’re bullish on gold.
 The second reason is that we are simply not discovering new gold.

 Because gold and gold stocks have been unpopular for years, mining companies don’t have the financial abilities they’re used to and have cut their exploration budgets to 11-year lows.
 The results?
 They are finding less and less gold.
 Since it takes 10 years to start producing gold from a new mine, when demand really starts picking up, gold supply will be too small.
 That means there will be rising gold prices.
 Many investors are buying gold for this reason alone.